Mera Peak Climbing

 Day 15: Trek to Lukla - 07 hrs.

-Our last day walk continues on the same trail with short walks and back in woodlands to reach at Lukla after long day walk for overnight stop, at Lukla celebrate the victory and success of Mera Peak climb among fellow staff-guides and members.
+Our last day walk continues on the same trail with short walks and back in woodlands to reach at Lukla after the long day walks for an overnight stop, at Lukla celebrate the victory and success of Mera Peak climb among fellow staff-guides and members.

 Day 16: Fly to Kathmandu and transfer to hotel.

-Early morning depart from Lukla for Kathmandu, a short and scenic sweeping flight brings you at Kathmandu airport and then transfer to your hotel with free afternoon for individual activities and souvenirs shopping.
+Early morning depart from Lukla for Kathmandu, a short and scenic sweeping flight brings you to Kathmandu airport and then transfer to your hotel with the free afternoon for individual activities and souvenirs shopping.